-As per the requirements of the written RIN Appendix E Section 15.2 states there are 6 mandatory categories.
-For the FY2014 financial year Ausgrid has provided a split of "Other" category based on opex categories currently reported under the annual RIN.
+Network Overheads have been disaggregated in to six subcategories as per the requirements of the Category Analysis RIN, Appendix E section 15.2.
+For FY1415, Ausgrid has provided a breakdown of the "Other" category based on opex categories reported in the Distribution Determination for 2014-19.